Conductor Deployment Patterns

 Tuning your System

-128 Technology recommends various platform and operating system settings to ensure the optimal performance of your 128T conductor.
+Juniper recommends various platform and operating system settings to ensure the optimal performance of your SSR conductor.

 Platform Tuning

-Because 128 Technology does not recommend hyperthreading for nodes running 128T software as a router, please be aware when repurposing a host from conductor to router that hyperthreading should be disabled.
+Because Juniper does not recommend hyperthreading for nodes running SSR software as a router, please be aware when repurposing a host from conductor to router that hyperthreading should be disabled.

 Linux OS Tuning

-This section is specifically geared toward end users that want to build their own conductor nodes on top of a base CentOS operating system.
-For users that install their conductor software using a 128 Technology-provided ISO, these settings will be set already.
+This section is specifically geared toward end users that want to build their own conductor nodes on top of the SSR operating system.
+For users that install their conductor software using a Juniper-provided ISO, these settings will be set already.

 Configuring firewalld